michaelhargiss/purge_mac/README.md

 # Problem
 At the end of a day of school and work, unecessary processes hog my Mac's RAM.
 I got tired of rebooting in order to kill those processes and have a clean RAM slate.
 I wanted to kill those extraneous processes without killing the ones I was actually using.

-I can open up a CLI shell (Terminal) and type [tt]purge[tt].
+I can open up a CLI shell (Terminal) and enter `purge`.
 Nice, but inconvenient, particularly when I'm running low on memory as it is.

 # Solution
-This AppleScript uses the 'purge' command to accomplish the same thing, without having to open a shell window.
+This AppleScript uses the `purge` command to accomplish the same thing, without having to open a shell window.

 # How do I use it?